-Tom Keukenmeester, born in Adelaide is a contemporary Australian artist working on Kaurna land.
+Tom Keukenmeester, born in Adelaide, Australia is a contemporary Australian artist working in New York City.

 Tom studied a Master of Art History at The University of Melbourne and The University of Adelaide (2019) along with Drawing and Painting at Adelaide Central School of Art (2016).
 He has exhibited extensively in Australia and has participated in several national and international residencies including at The Jam Factory, South Australia, Urban Arts Projects, Queensland and Taller Gingell, Barcelona.